Green Event Guide: How to make your event more green

 Save water by asking your caterers or host team to avoid pre-filling glasses before an event.
 Simply fill guests’ glasses on request, thereby not wasting a drop.
 Alternatively, you could offer branded water bottles either for sale before your event, for anyone who may want them, or as an event freebie.
 This way, attendees have their own water bottles to fill up as and when needed.

 Aside from the carbon footprint and the waste aspect of your event, also consider how you can save and even generate your own energy.
 If your event will have exhibitors, encourage them to think laterally regarding how much energy their exhibit will use.

-Obviously they’ll want the exhibit to look fantastic and attention-grabbing but this doesn’t mean they have to use excessive amounts of energy.
+Obviously they’ll want the exhibit to look fantastic and attention-grabbing, but this doesn’t mean they have to use excessive amounts of energy.
 For example, people can be used to power anything from movie projectors, margarita stations and dance floors.
 Not only will people feel engaged, it will energise them and will save on electricity at the same time.